KrzysztofZi/weather-apps/README.md

 A weather web interface app and a web API bundle

 # About
-Both applications have been written from scratch, without any frameworks in vanilla JavaScript, PHP, HTML and CSS.
+Both applications have been written from scratch in vanilla JavaScript, PHP, HTML and CSS, without any frameworks.
 Weather Interface is a front-end app for displaying temperatures taken via API calls from weather_api application.

 Note that both applications work without the need to connect to a database as the records are being saved and update directly onto the temperature_records.csv file.

+For best performance, please ensure that your server document root is pointing to the weather-apps folder.

-# Weather API (Application A)
+# Weather API (Application A): API CALLS
 List of possible API calls:
 (date format: YYYY-MM-DD)